 An active mezzo-soprano soloist and choral musician, Krista sings regularly with the Colorado Ballet and has also recently sung as a staff singer with Ars Nova Singers and at Holy Ghost Catholic Church.
 In addition to her work with Voices West, Krista is currently serving as interim choir director at Broomfield United Methodist Church.

 Krista has taught several music theory courses at the University of Denver and is passionate about helping others to cultivate inspired musicianship through deeper musical knowledge.
 In her own academic work, Krista has sought to develop new means of analysis for modern music and to raise the profile of choral music in the world of music theory.
 Krista believes strongly in the value of community music-making and is grateful to serve the singers of Voices West as their assistant conductor.

 Linda Cody graduated magna cum laude from Baylor University with a degree in piano.
 She presently is pianist at Riverside Church and accompanist for several vocal studios.

 She also has played for the Met auditions and NATS auditions.

 Theatrical accompanying has included Mainstreet Players, Caravan Players, Fiasco at Littleton Town Hall, DCPA Stage Theater, and Showstoppers USA.
 She previously lived in the Los Angeles area, where she was pianist/music arranger for Pacific Paramount Productions, pianist/assistant director of Downey Civic Light Opera, and pianist for Downey Civic Chorus.

-Linda teaches piano and is a member of National Music Teachers Association.
-She also has taught for Yamaha International School of Music and California Adult Continuing Education.
+A member of National Music Teachers Association, she has taught for Yamaha International School of Music and Adult Continuing Education.